fern-api/docs-starter/README.md

 ### Step 1: Use this template

 1. Click on the "Use this template" button.
 You must be logged into GitHub.
 2. Create a new repository.
-Name it anything you like; `docs` is a common naming choice.
+Name is something like `fern-docs`.

 ### Step 2: Clone and open in your preferred code editor

-Clone your newly created repository and open it in your favorite integrated development environment (IDE) or code editor.
+Clone your newly created repository and open it in your favorite code editor (e.g., VS Code).

 The files and folders discussed in the following steps will be inside a `fern` folder in your repository.